 A PunyInform game can be compiled to Z-code version 3, 5 or 8 (z3, z5 or z8), but not Glulx.
 To compile games using PunyInform, you need the official Inform compiler maintained by David Kinder, at https://github.com/DavidKinder/Inform6.
 Binaries can be found at if-archive.
-Please note that PunyInform uses features that were introduced in Inform v6.35 and using earlier versions of the compiler will cause errors.
+Please note that PunyInform uses features that were introduced in Inform v6.36 and using earlier versions of the compiler will cause errors.
+We recommend using the latest stable release of the compiler.